Charles Carnegie, 11th Earl of Southesk: Second marriage

 Lord Southesk's first wife died on 14 December 1945 from bronchitis.
-Lord Southesk later married Evelyn Julia Williams-Freeman (27 July 1909 – 30 August 1992) on 16 May 1952 at Scone Palace in Perthshire, Scotland.
-Evelyn previously married in 1933 - Major Ion Edward FitzGerald Campbell (1897-1936) and had a son, Ion Edward Fitzgerald Campbell (b.1936), a posthumous birth.
+Lord Southesk later married Evelyn Julia Williams-Freeman (27 July 1909 – 30 August 1992) on 16 May 1952 at Scone Palace in Perthshire, Scotland (home of his first cousin Dorothea Carnegie, Countess of Mansfield).
+Evelyn was the daughter of Lt.-Col. Arthur Peere Williams-Freeman.
+She previously married in 1933 Major Ion Edward FitzGerald Campbell (1897–1936, a grandson of Sir Edward FitzGerald Campbell, 2nd Bt) and had a son, Ion Edward FitzGerald Campbell (b.
+1936), from a posthumous birth.
 Evelyn, Lady Southesk died aged 83 at Kinnaird Castle, Brechin in Angus, Scotland six months after the death of her husband.

 Death

 Lord Southesk died on 16 February 1992 at age 98 at his home Kinnaird Castle, Brechin in Angus, Scotland after a brief illness of influenza, having spent the last year of his life as an additional vice-president of the Conservative Monday Club, of which he had long been a member.

 His eldest son, James, had already inherited the title of Duke of Fife from his aunt, Princess Alexandra, Duchess of Fife.
-The title of Earl of Southesk became a subsidiary title of the Duke of Fife, and is used by the 11th Earl's great-grandson, Charles Carnegie, Earl of Southesk.
+The title of Earl of Southesk became a subsidiary title of the Duke of Fife, and is used by the duke's heir apparent.